saltthefries/lucyparsonslabs.com/pages/contact.md

 permalink: "/contact/"
 ---

-Our members use a variety of messaging protocols, so if you are uncomfortable using email, please attempt to contact us over another method (Signal, Pond, OTR...etc).
-Disclaimer: All details of all our members modes of communications are not available here...
+Our members use a variety of messaging protocols, so if you are uncomfortable using email, please attempt to contact us over another method (Signal, Pond, OTR...etc). *Disclaimer*: All details of all our members modes of communications are not available here...

+If you are an activist who would like to get in contact with Lucy Parsons Labs to do a security training for your group, please email us at info AT lucyparsonslabs DOT com.

+**MEDIA INQUIRIES**
+All media inquiries should be sent to media AT lucyparsonslabs DOT com.
+We hope to answer all requests within one week, however if you are on deadline, please let us know.
+Delays in responding to media request are largely because we hope to discuss all requests on a consensus basis.

 ### You can contact the Director of LPL, Freddy Martinez using his GPG key